City Issues

 Our Safety

-If we are to thrive and move effectively through difficult challenges, then it Is important that we have a safe and secure community.
-Additionally, potential employers and businesses are more likely to locate in areas offering a good quality of life.
+If we are to thrive and move effectively through difficult challenges, then it is important that we have a safe and secure community.
+I know there is uncertainty and even fear in our community right now.

 The Economy